-The passing of the New Jersey Pay Equity Law is causing quite a stir among NJ employers who are struggling to make sense of the law’s ambiguous language.
+The passing of the New Jersey Pay Equity Law (or Equal Pay Act) is causing quite a stir among NJ employers who are struggling to make sense of the law’s ambiguous language.

 The media is fueling the unease with articles directed at employees, outlining the steps they can take to determine whether their employer has violated the law.

 Lisa Salcido, Director of Balance Point’s human resources consulting service BPHR, warns employers to be vigilant and take action now, “NJ businesses are at greater risk than ever for discrimination complaints.
 The law’s pro-employee stance, aggressive penalties and lack of clarity or direction poses many challenges for employers.
 Now is the time to strategize how to protect your organization.”